frandieguez/frandieguez/README.md

 #### 💬 Ask me about ...

-PHP, Symfony, React, Webpack, ES6, Typescript, Ruby, Node, Redis, MySQL, PostgreSQL heavy loaded systems, and more technologies
+TypeScript, ESM, React Native, Ruby, PHP, Symfony, React, Webpack, Vite, Node, Redis, MySQL, PostgreSQL heavy loaded systems, and more technologies

 #### Interests ...

-Whenever not thinking on web development, I can be found contributing to open-source projects 👨‍💻 like GNOME (as a member of the GNOME Foundation) or in Ubuntu as Galician translators coordinator, reading or doing sports like Crossfit and snowboard 🏂.
+Whenever not thinking on software development, I can be found contributing to open-source projects 👨‍💻 like GNOME (as a member of the GNOME Foundation) or in Ubuntu as Galician translators coordinator, reading or doing sports like Crossfit and snowboard 🏂.

 <p><img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=frandieguez&layout=compact&hide=html" alt="frandieguez" /></p>